luciagonzalezdm/nanoexp-digitalbank/tests/test_cases_documentation.md

- # Login Tests documentation
+ # Test Cases documentation

-* Project name:  nanoexp-digitalbank
-* Author: Lucía González
-* Date:  17/12/2021
-* Version: 1.0

-This project presents an accurate selection of tests applied to the Digital Bank website, which ensure in start the proper functioning of the authentication system.

  ## Login Tests

+Objectives: ensure in start the proper functioning of the authentication system.

 1. Should log in to the demo account.
 The happy way: Verify if a user will be able to login with a valid username and valid password.